Instant Confirmation

-The National Etruscan Museum displays artifacts on two floors.
-The artifacts are categorized by the area where they were excavated.
-It would be good to first visit exhibition rooms 1 to 10 on the first floor, and then visit exhibition rooms 11 to 26 on the second floor.
-After that, go back down to the first floor and visit exhibition rooms 27 to 32 to view the collection in order.
+The National Etruscan Museum exhibits artifacts over two floors.
+The artifacts are divided according to the region in which they were excavated.
+First, visit rooms 1-10 on the first floor, then visit rooms 11-26, which are connected to the second floor.
+After that, go back down to the first floor and visit rooms 27-32 to see the collection in order.

 National Etruscan Museum of Villa Giulia